Women Around the World Who ROCK

 One of her study subjects was the peacock flower, later known as Pride of Barbados—a plant common to my area and backyard.
 She wrote: “'The Indians, who are not treated well by their Dutch masters, use the seeds to abort their children, so that they will not become slaves like themselves . . .
 In fact, they sometimes take their own lives because they are treated so badly, and because they believe they will be born again, free and living in their own land.
 They told me this themselves.'

-Maria discovered nearly a hundred new species, and some are named after her, such as the giant tarantula spider Avicularia merianae.
+Maria discovered nearly 100 new species, and some are named after her, such as the giant tarantula spider Avicularia merianae.

 JORDAAN CHANGEMAKERS

 Jordaan is super hipstah now, dotted with chic cafes and boutiques.
-But it started as the poor neighborhood for workers and immigrants, who serviced the rich closer to the city center.
+But it started as the poor neighborhood for workers and immigrants, who serviced the rich who lived nearby in the city center.
 Houses were small and stuffed with big families; by 1900, some 80,000 squeezed into a neighborhood that now houses around 20,000.
 Poverty’s fallout was everywhere, and women were leaders in bettering health and housing.
-Let’s honor a few of them.
+Let’s honor a few.

 Aletta Jacobs